 Definition: An exclusive territory is a fixed area in which you are given the right to operate and in which no other units of the same franchise may be opened.

 What you need to know: Territory size may be based on factors such as radius, population size, zip codes, and more.
 Details can be found in Item 12 of the FDD.

-Interested in franchise ownership like Old Chicago Pizza + Taproom?
+Interested in ownership opportunities like Old Chicago Pizza + Taproom?
 Request a free consultation with a Franchise Advisor now.

 Franchise 500 Ranking History

 Compare where Old Chicago Pizza + Taproom landed on this year’s Franchise 500 Ranking versus previous years.